-Stack and borrowing privileges continue at the same level as for active faculty, as does an active “yale.edu” e-mail address.
+Stack and borrowing privileges continue at the same level as for active faculty.

 Sports and Recreational Facilities

-Privileges and rates continue for retired faculty to sports and recreational facilities, such as the Payne Whitney Gymnasium and the Outdoor Education Center in East Lyme.
+Privileges and rates continue for retired faculty to sports and recreational facilities.

 Financial Planning – Vanguard Participants

-To contact Social Security for information about your Social Security benefits or Medicare, log on to www.ssa.gov or call (800) 772-1213.
+To contact Social Security for information about Social Security or Medicare benefits, log on to www.ssa.gov or call 800.772.1213.

 To apply for benefits, visit www.socialsecurity.gov/applyforbenefits.

-For a Social Security benefit calculator, visit www.socialsecurity.gov/estimator.
+For the Social Security benefit calculator, visit www.socialsecurity.gov/estimator.